dineshmannam/core_infra/README.md

 # core_infra

-this code assumes that you have programmatic access to aws acoount.
+this code assumes that you have programmatic access to aws account.